 - Upgrade pipelines, compressor stations, and other infrastructure;

-- Modernize pipeline and storage-monitoring technology and develop a new control center;
+- Modernize pipeline and storage-monitoring technology;

-4. Enhanced protection of your personal data.
+4. Enhanced digitization and protection of your personal data.

 What We’re Doing to Keep Natural Gas Affordable